 The voltage available across the speakers, since the amplifier’s bridged channels are working together sort of in a push-pull fashion is:

-Also note that in this mode each channel is handling several times the electrical current it had to previously when in stereo mode.
+Also note that in this mode each channel is handling several times the electrical current it had to previously.
+Therefore it will draw more power from the car battery.

 How do car amps make this possible?